-In the spring or fall the soil around the tree will be fertilized with Nitrogen (N), Phosphorus (P), Potassium (K), Iron (Fe), and Manganese (Mn) - all essential nutrients for healthy soil and root systems.
+In the spring or fall the soil around the tree will be fertilized with a custom selection of the following: Nitrogen (N), Phosphorus (P), Potassium (K), Iron (Fe), Manganese (Mn), and liquid compost - all essential nutrients for healthy soil and root systems.
 The goal is to provide the tree with the best soil chemistry possible.

 Through this process the tree is able to move nutrients from the soil, up the trunk, and into the outer canopy, carrying them dissolved in water to be used as needed.
 This process continues throughout the growing season.